Presently seeing someone. Open but I don't know for how long.

 I'm sure there is nothing like a God, but I'm also equally sure it has a stupendous sense of humor.

-The shiny thing the camera is pointed at is, inevitably, quite boring.
-What lies in the periphery and beyond is less so, but will always disappoint with its insistence on the importance of the center of the frame.
+The shiny thing your attention is drawn to is, inevitably, quite boring.
+What lies in the periphery and beyond is less so, but will always disappoint with its insistence on the importance of what lies at the center.
 It is this tension that gives rise to all meaning, between the emptiness of the subject and the subjugation of any context to that emptiness.

 Learning over and over the value of being able to throw away something I created and once thought was brilliant and perfect.